Joint & Soft Tissue Injections

 Shoulder injections can be an effective way to treat chronic shoulder pain or inflammation.
 It can be beneficial in patients with osteoarthritis and other musculoskeletal disorders.

 The sacroiliac (SI) joints lie next to the spine and connect the sacrum with the hip on both sides By injecting the SI joint with an anti-inflammatory and anesthetic combination, pain and inflammation can be lessened and even eliminated.
 These injections are most therapeutic.

 These injections are used primarily to diagnose or treat lower back pain and/or sciatica symptoms associated with SI joint dysfunction.

 A trigger point can resolve after only one injection.
 This can happen when a patient has one isolated trigger point, and especially if the cause of the trigger point has been removed (such as a minor trauma or movement that will no longer be performed).
 In cases where trigger points are caused by chronic conditions such as fibromyalgia and myofascial pain syndrome, injections may be administered on a regular or as-needed basis.

 After an injection, the affected area should be rested from strenuous activity for several days because of the small possibility of local tissue tears.
 Other than that, treatment with anti-inflammatory medications and ice packs are recommended to alleviate the temporary discomfort.

-Contact our Villa Park or Plainfield office today to learn if soft tissue or joint injections are the right treatment for your joint pain.
+Contact our one of our offices today to learn if soft tissue or joint injections are the right treatment for your joint pain.